LuccaWang1/PetPlanner/README.md

 3. Add a Specialist

-* A user can add care providers, or specialists, for each pet (vet, groomer, nail trimmer, and emergency vet)
+* A user can add care providers, or specialists, for each pet (e.g. vet, groomer, nail trimmer, and emergency vet)
 * Specialists are saved in the PostgreSQL relational database under the user's account
 * The user's existing pet data is mapped, so the user can assign the specialist to one or all of their pets